Mailing Checks is More Than a Good Idea: It's a Moral Imperative - Sightline Institute

 Cash is fast.
 It’s flexible.
 It’s predictable.
 It’s easy to understand.
 And now it’s a solution gaining mainstream attention and popularity—across party lines.

 We opened this piece by arguing that we now owe a debt to the workers on the front lines of our economy.
-The best way to pay that debt is with money.
+The best way to pay that debt is with money: coronavirus cash payments.

 This is true whether or not you agree with the final point we’ll make today: After this crisis ends, the checks should keep coming.